 Despite this fact and improvements in smoking cessation, most Americans still do not meet nutrition or physical activity goals and doctors are not trained to help patients prevent disease and stay healthy.
 My work and my passion as a medical educator is to change this reality.
 My goal is to transform medical education to equip future doctors with the tools they need to advise their patients on how to use food as medicine and therapeutic lifestyle changes such as regular exercise and mindfulness activities such as yoga or tai chi to prevent sickness and maintain health.
 The most recent survey of U.S. medical schools conducted in 2012 showed an average of only 19.6 hours of nutrition throughout the entire 4 year medical school curriculum.
 I am actively engaged in work to fill this gap of nutrition in medical education.

 My work at the University of Arizona College of Medicine of Phoenix includes developing a 4 year nutrition curriculum and working with student groups like the Culinary Medicine Interest Group (featured above) to teach students how food in the form of healthy cooking can prevent and treat medical conditions such as diabetes and heart disease.
-In my role as Medical Director of the College of Health Solutions at Arizona State University, I am working in collaboration with Mayo Clinic doctors and ASU faculty in Nutrition to develop an innovative online Masters in Nutrition for medical students to supplement their lack of nutrition in their current training.
-Furthermore, I have the privilege of continuing to serve as Adjunct Clinical Faculty at Stanford where I did my medical training to contribute to the Stanford Nutrition Project and teach prevention to students as part of their required medical school curriculum.
+As a hands part of their education, I have had the privilege of developing this concept as cooking classes in a community health center for culturally diverse underserved patients.
+I am also continuing to serve as Adjunct Clinical Faculty at Stanford where I did my medical training to contribute to the Stanford Nutrition Project and teach prevention to students as part of their required medical school curriculum.